Immersive User Experience (UX) and Augmented Reality (AR)

 Sphere and Plane Shadow

-To start with we learnt how to add in objects and showcase how lighting works inside this website, along with how easy it is compared to other programs.
-Compared to Blender, which requires multiple settings and factors, The 8th Wall only needs a few settings confirmed before a shadow is made.
+To start with we learnt how to add objects and showcase how lighting works inside the website.
+This showcased how easy it was to create objects compared to other programs.
+Blender requires multiple settings and factors, while The 8th Wall only needs a few settings confirmed before a shadow is made.

-However, I believe features being made depends on what the person wants to achieve.
+Features being used, are dependent on the intended product.
 For example, if lighting would be a more important factor in the style or creation process, Blender would be the better alternative.
 But, in the context of an AR setting, I believe these shortcuts are helpful in the creation process.

 Adding a Cylinder to experiment